gbouras13/pyodide/README.md

 You will need a Phold GenBank file to upload via the box.

-This was built during the Web Assembly workshop at ABACBS2025.

-You can find the website [here](https://wasmodic.github.io)
+This was built during the WebAssembly workshop at ABACBS2025 - you can find the website [here](https://wasmodic.github.io)

-It was an amazing workshop - thanks to Wytamma, Torsten, Leo and Andrew for putting it together!
+It was an amazing and productive workshop - thanks to Wytamma, Torsten, Leo and Andrew for putting it together!